Norfeldt/github-issue-reactions-browser-extension/README.md

-# Archive Notice
+# Archive Notice ⚠️

 > This project is no longer actively maintained and has been archived.
 Feel free to fork it and build upon it.
 Thank you for your interest and support!

-# Github Issue Reactions Chrome & Firefox Extension
+# Issue Reactions Chrome & Firefox Extension
 List reaction links on a Github issue or discussion page

 <img src="example.png" alt="screenshot example" width="400">